kevindowling/FreelancingExamples/ExcelToPDF/README.md

 5. **Creating PDFs**: The program creates a new PDF file for each row and writes a thank-you message to the customer using the extracted information.
 6. **Saving PDFs**: Finally, the program saves each PDF file with the customer's name as part of the file name.

-## Steps to Run the Program
+## Steps to Use the Program
-1. **Install Necessary Tools**: Before running the program, special tools (libraries) need to be installed.
-This can be done by someone who knows how to run commands on the computer.
+1. **Contact Kevin Dowling**: If you need to use this program, please contact Kevin Dowling at KevinDowling.Dev.
+He will send over an executable that you can run from your computer.
-2. **Provide Excel File**: The Excel file's location needs to be specified in the program.
+2. **Provide Excel File**: You will need to have an Excel file with the information you want to convert to PDF.
-3. **Run the Program**: Once the above steps are done, the program can be run to create the PDF files.
+3. **Run the Executable**: Once you receive the executable from Kevin, you can run it, and it will create the PDF files for you.

 ## Note
-- This program needs to be set up and run by someone with a basic understanding of running Python scripts, but once it's set up, it can run automatically without needing any coding knowledge.
+- This program is designed to be user-friendly and does not require any coding knowledge or experience.
+Once you receive the executable from Kevin, you can easily run it to create PDF files from your Excel data.